01 of 12

 In addition to its glorious proximity to the underground—because taxis can be such a hassle in a snowstorm—as well as a five-minute walk to the largest and most elegant museum in the city, the Montreal Museum of Fine Arts, Le Sofitel has the best room rate in Montreal relative to its five star accommodations.Continue to 6 of 12 below.

 Travelling on a budget but still want to be in a decent downtown location, with a basic suite with kitchenette, and maybe free breakfast coupled with a heated indoor pool complete with sundeck because why not?
 L'Appartement Hôtel might be the way to go.

-If the weather is just too much, then make a beeline for the closest entrance to McGill Metro, which in the case of L'Appartement is less than five minutes away, one of the longer strolls listed on this Montreal winter hotels piece.
+If the weather is just too much, then make a beeline for the closest entrance to McGill Metro on the Green Line, which in the case of L'Appartement is less than five minutes away, one of the longer strolls listed on this Montreal winter hotels piece.

 The reason L'Appartement Hôtel still made the list in spite of its slightly lengthier walk is simple.
-It has a kitchenette and it's close to a supermarket --hint: there are almost no supermarkets downtown and the small stores that do exist here and there outside of Asian markets jack up prices-- so you don't have to cough up extra cash for a cab ride or haul grocery bags on the subway, which cut into fun time and... your entertainment budget.
+It has a kitchenette and it's close to a supermarket—hint: there are almost no supermarkets downtown and the small stores which do exist here and there outside of Asian markets jack up prices—so you don't have to cough up extra cash for a cab ride or haul grocery bags on the subway, which cuts into... fun time and your entertainment budget.
 Just walk about 3 minutes and boom.
-Food.
+There's food.
 Lots of it.
 On sale.

-And if the weather is clement, you can walk to most central attractions and Place des Festivals where the bulk of Montréal en Lumière and Nuit Blanche's outdoor activities take place.
+And if the weather is clement, you can walk to most central attractions, like to Place des Festivals where the bulk of Montréal en Lumière and Nuit Blanche's outdoor activities take place.
 Note that Old Montreal is further out this high up in downtown Montreal.
 Walking there in cold weather might not be the best plan.
 Use the Metro instead.Continue to 7 of 12 below.

 07 of 12